 Information on Viruses, Parasites and Fungal Infections

 We exercise the dogs 3-4 times a day in shared yards.
 This is great for them, they get to run off-leash, sniff and have a good time.
-But, it does allow them contact with other dogs feces.
+But, even with us regularly scooping yards, it does allow them contact with other dogs feces.
 And this is another opportunity to share the unwanted things.

 Thankfully this is not a virus we have encountered often, but again, it is more likely to show up during the peak boarding times.
 Please let us know if your pet is exhibiting signs or has been diagnosed with Coronavirus.